lrkrol/Noctifer-Music/docs/README.md

 ### Installation

-It is recommended to have **PHP 7 or higher** installed.
-PHP 5 should work, but has known issues with non-ASCII file names.
+It is recommended to have **PHP 7 or higher** available on your server.
+PHP 5 should work too, but has known issues with non-ASCII file names.

 To install Noctifer Music, simply copy its files to a directory.
 It only needs to be copied once into the root of your library.
 The player can navigate subdirectories, but does not allow higher directories to be accessed.